 5 people die in apartment fire in SW Missouri

 WHEATON, Mo.
-(AP) -- Five people including a 7-year-old child died after a fire broke out at an apartment building in southwest Missouri, authorities said.
+(AP) -- Five people including a child died after a fire broke out early Thursday at an apartment building in southwest Missouri, authorities said.

 "We lost five people," Lombard said.
-Two adults and the child were found in one apartment and the two other adults were found in a nearby apartment in the building, which is one of two eight-unit buildings in the apartment complex, he said.
+Two adults and the child were found in one apartment and the two other adults were found in a nearby apartment in the eight-story building, he said.

-The victims' identities hadn't been released, and the cause of the fire was under investigation, he said.
+The victims' identities hadn't been released, and the cause of the fire was under investigation, Lombard said.

 Wheaton is located about 70 miles southwest of Springfield and has about 700 residents.

 The Red Cross of Southern Missouri said it was providing 16 people with emergency lodging, food and clothing.
 It has opened five cases for financial assistance.

 (Copyright 2012 by The Associated Press.
 All Rights Reserved.)